lammps/lammps/doc/src/pair_tersoff_zbl.rst

 Restrictions
 """"""""""""

 This pair style is part of the MANYBODY package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+See the :doc:`Build package
+<Build_package>` doc page for more info.

 This pair style requires the :doc:`newton <newton>` setting to be "on" for pair interactions.

+The *shift* keyword is currently not supported for the *tersoff/gpu* and *tersoff/kk* variants of this pair style.

-The Tersoff/ZBL potential files provided with LAMMPS (see the potentials directory) are parameterized for metal :doc:`units <units>`.
-You can use the Tersoff potential with any LAMMPS units, but you would need to create your own Tersoff potential file with coefficients listed in the appropriate units if your simulation does not use "metal" units.
+The tersoff/zbl potential files provided with LAMMPS (see the potentials directory) are parameterized for :doc:`"metal" units <units>`.
+Also the pair style supports converting potential file parameters on-the-fly between "metal" and "real" units.
+You can use the tersoff/zbl pair style with any LAMMPS units, but you would need to create your own tersoff/zbl potential file with coefficients listed in the appropriate units if your simulation does not use "metal" or "real" units.

 Related commands
 """"""""""""""""